-Plant Delights is pleased to offer some unique cannas for sale that provide beautiful flower color, dazzling foliage color, or both.
-Canna bulbs are bold perennials that pair well with finer-textured plants such as amsonia, hemerocallis, iris, kniphofia and ornamental grasses.
+Plant Delights is pleased to offer some of the more unique and rare cannas for sale that provide beautiful flower color, dazzling foliage color, or both.
+Cannas are bold perennials that pair well with finer-textured plants such as amsonia, hemerocallis, iris, kniphofia and ornamental grasses.

 There are many tall cultivars of canna lily that are perfect for the back of the border, as well as several dwarf cannas that can be used along the edge of a path.
 Canna lily flowers sometimes have an eye-popping saturated color and sometimes a demure pastel tone.
 Both types attract hummingbirds and butterflies to the garden.
 Canna leaves are usually green, but there are beautiful purple or variegated leaf forms on the market, such as our best selling canna lilies...
 Canna Phasion (aka Canna Tropicanna), Bengal Tiger Canna, and Canna Australia.

-Our canna plants are grown in gallon pots and not shipped as dried canna bulbs as most other mail order firms do.
-We have an excellent selection of cannas for sale, so when you are ready to buy canna lilies, check out our well-rooted, healthy growing canna lily bulbs for sale.
+Our canna plants are grown in gallon pots and not shipped as dried canna bulbs as most other mail order nurseries do.
+We have an excellent selection of cannas for sale, so when you are ready to buy canna lilies, check out our well-rooted, healthy growing canna lilies for sale.